Status of Ratification and Implementation of the Kampala Amendments on the Crime of Aggression

-On 27 February 2012, Luxembourg adopted a revision to its criminal code and code of criminal procedure that incorporate the Kampala definition of the crime of aggression.
+- On 5 February 2015, the parliament of North Macedonia adopted amendments to the criminal code that incorporate the Kampala definition of the crime of aggression into Article 403-b.

-On 14 May 2012, the revised criminal code of Slovenia entered into force.
+- On 14 May 2012, the revised criminal code of Slovenia entered into force.
 Article 103 incorporates the Kampala definition of the crime of aggression.

-B. Concrete Progress
+B. Concrete Process

-In June 2012, in New Zealand, MP Kennedy Graham tabled a Member’s Bill to incorporate the Kampala definition of the crime of aggression in domestic law and to introduce a mechanism to ensure the legality of the use of force by New Zealand’s leaders.
+- In June 2012, in New Zealand, MP Kennedy Graham tabled a Member’s Bill to incorporate the Kampala definition of the crime of aggression in domestic law and to introduce a mechanism to ensure the legality of the use of force by New Zealand’s leaders.
 The bill is under ballot.